-A. Yes you can continue to market the AIF and/or other EU AIF to professional investors.
+A. Yes you can continue to market the AIF and/or other EU AIF, including newly launched AIF, to professional investors.
 Once you have received your authorisation you should comply with the AIFMD passporting notification process.

 Q. I am an EU AIFM marketing a non-EU AIF to professional investors in Ireland.
-Can I continue to market this AIF and/or other non-EU AIF when the AIFMD Regulations are implemented notwithstanding that I have not yet been authorised.
+Can I continue to market this AIF and/or other non-EU AIF when the AIFM Regulations are implemented notwithstanding that I have not yet been authorised.

-A. The AIFMD Regulations are not yet in force but we expect that the option in Article 36 to permit the marketing by EU AIFM of non-EU AIF to professional investors will be exercised.
-You can continue to market the AIF and/or other non-EU AIF to professional investors pending authorisation as an AIFM.
-Once authorised, you must comply with the AIFMD Regulations in relation to the marketing of the non-EU AIF.
+A. Regulation 37 of the AIFM Regulations permits the marketing by EU AIFM of non-EU AIF to professional investors.
+You can continue to market the AIF and/or other non-EU AIF, including newly launched AIF, to professional investors pending authorisation as an AIFM.
+Once authorised, you must comply with Regulation 37.

 A. I am a non-EU AIFM marketing both EU and non-EU AIF to professional investors in Ireland.
-Can I continue to market these AIF and/or other AIF when the AIFMD Regulations are implemented?
+Can I continue to market these AIF and/or other AIF when the AIFM Regulations are implemented?

-A. The AIFMD Regulations are not yet in force but we expect that the option in Article 42, to permit the marketing by non-EU AIFM of both EU and non-EU AIF to professional investors, will be exercised.
+A. Regulation 43 of the AIFM Regulations permits the marketing by non-EU AIFM of both EU and non-EU AIF, including newly launched AIF, to professional investors.
 You can continue to market EU and non-EU AIF to professional investors.
-Notifications which meet with the requirements of the AIFMD Regulations must be made by the non-EU AIFM before 22 July 2014.
+Notifications which meet with the requirements of Regulation 43 must be made by the non-EU AIFM before 22 July 2014.

-Q. Will the AIFMD Regulations permit the marketing of AIF to Irish retail investors?
+Q. Will the AIFM Regulations permit the marketing of AIF to Irish retail investors?
 What rules will apply?